School attendance

 Finding advice

-If you would like to talk to someone about attendance, or any other related issues, speak to the attendance officer at your school or Services for Young People on 0191 424 7400.
+If you would like to talk to someone about attendance, or any other related issues, speak to the attendance officer at your school or Attendance Monitoring Team on 0191 424 7400.

 More information about national regulation and legislation around school attendance can be found on the GOV.UK: Schools website.